 In fact, Saeki has revealed very little about his work and his life.
 Unlike his artist peers who emerged from the same era—among them, Tadanori Yokoo, Nobuyoshi Araki, Yayoi Kusama and Ono—Saeki only left Japan once.
 But his decision to shy away from the public eye has also been crucial for his art; Saeki estimates that it’s allowed him to be bolder, freer, and more daring than any mainstream artist could ever be.”

-Richard Nixon and Chairman Mao enjoy a carefree naked dance above Yoko’s lyrics to ‘We’re All Water’ illustrating that there is not much difference between them, between (Charles) Manson and the Pope, nor between any of us.
+Richard Nixon and Chairman Mao enjoy a carefree naked dance above Yoko’s lyrics in ‘We’re All Water’ illustrating that there is not much difference between them, between (Charles) Manson and the Pope, nor between any of us.
 This photo was censored with a permanent sticker in later reissues.
 During the week that John and Yoko appeared on The Mike Douglas Show in February 1972, Nixon made his infamous visit to China and shook hands with Chairman Mao.
 Yoko performed the song on The Dick Cavett Show on May 11, 1972.

 My favorite thing about this album cover is this quotation in very small print at the bottom: